 On October 31, 2018, in connection with an option to purchase transaction (see note 5), the Company loaned \$5,000,000 pursuant to the IGH Note to IGH; on November 6, 2018, IGH converted to a for-profit corporation.
 The IGH Note bears interest at the rate of 6% per annum.
 On March 1, 2020 (the "Initial Payment Date"), all accrued interest shall be added to the outstanding principal due hereunder and such amount shall be payable in eight equal quarterly installments, commencing on the Initial Payment Date, together with interest accruing after the Initial Payment Date.
 The IGH Note shall mature and all outstanding principal, accrued interest and any other amounts due hereunder, shall become due and payable in full on the third anniversary of the IGH Note.
-The IGH Note was issued in connection with a loan agreement and security agreement between the Company and IGH, and the IGH Option Agreement between the Company and IGH, among others, in both cases dated as of October 31, 2018 and the other IGH Loan Documents, and is secured by the collateral described in the IGH Loan Documents and by such other collateral as may in the future be granted to the Company to secure the IGH Note.
-During the years ended May 31, 2020 and 2019, the Company recorded interest income in the amount of \$399,453 and \$0, respectively, on the IGH Note.
+The IGH Note was issued in connection with a loan agreement and security agreement between the Company and IGH, and the IGH Option Agreement between the Company others, in both cases dated as of October 31, 2018 and the other IGH Loan Documents, and is secured by the collateral described in the IGH Loan Documents and by such other collateral as may in the future be granted to the Company to secure the IGH Note.
+During the years ended May 31, 2020 and 2019, the Company recorded interest income in the amounts of \$296,250 and \$174,247, respectively, in connection with the IGH Note.
+During the years ended May 31, 2020 and 2019, the Company capitalized interest in the amount of \$399,453 and \$0, respectively, on the IGH Note.